elevenlabs/elevenlabs-docs/README.md

 npm install -g fern-api
 ```

-Run the following command at the root of your documentation (where mint.json is)
+Run the following command at the root of the folder

 ```
 fern docs dev